Medical Assistant Resume Examples

 Structuring Your Work Experience

-- •Begin each entry with your job title, followed by the employer's name, location, and dates of employment.
+- •Begin each entry with your job title, followed by the employer's name plus location (and dates of employment).

 - •Use bullet points to list key responsibilities and achievements.